 Carry On With Cardio

 Do your cardio.
 Cardio is extremely beneficial because it not only burns calories which help get lose weight, its also strengthens your cardiovascular system and helps with better heart function.
-High-intensity interval training will burn the maximum amount of calories in the shortest amount of time, something you might find in CrossFit or other lifts.
+High-intensity interval training will burn the maximum amount of calories in the shortest amount of time, something you might find in functional fitness training or other lifts.
 A simple, yet effective example of this might be getting on a treadmill or a track and performing sprints.

 You can perform an all out, 100% effort sprint for about 15-30 seconds and follow it with 1-2 minutes of a calm and easy jog.
 This will help keep your heart rate high and pumping, which will help get you lean.
 Now to some this may seem hard, however, you will never know how hard it may be until you truly try, so go ahead and start making these adjustments and start seeing results in no time.